ta3ag/lbd/docs/BackendTutorial/source/ctrlflow.rst

-This chapter illustrates the corresponding IR for control flow statements, like **“if else”**, **“while”** and **“for”** loop statements in C, and how to translate these control flow statements of llvm IR into Cpu0 instructions in section I. In section II, a optimization pass of control flow for backend is introduced.
+This chapter illustrates the corresponding IR for control flow statements, like **“if else”**, **“while”** and **“for”** loop statements in C, and how to translate these control flow statements of llvm IR into Cpu0 instructions in section I. In section II, an optimization pass of control flow for backend is introduced.
 It's a simple tutorial program to let readers know how to add a backend optimization pass and program it.
 Section III, include the conditional instructions handle since the clang will generate specific IR select and